Littleton Waller Tazewell

 Littleton Waller Tazewell (December 17, 1774 – May 6, 1860) was a Virginia lawyer, plantation owner, and politician who served as U.S. Representative, U.S. Senator and the 26th Governor of Virginia, as well as a member of the Virginia House of Delegates.

 Early and family life

-Tazewell, son of Henry Tazewell (1753-1799) and his wife Dorothy Elizabeth Waller (1754–77), was born in Williamsburg in the Colony of Virginia shortly before Christmas, 1774.
+Tazewell, son of Henry Tazewell and his wife Dorothy Elizabeth Waller, was born in Williamsburg in the Colony of Virginia shortly before Christmas, 1774.
 His father was a clerk of the revolutionary conventions during the next two years.
 Although his mother died when he was a child, his maternal grandfather, lawyer Benjamin Waller, taught him Latin.
-Tazewell was privately tutored by John Wickham; he later graduated from the College of William and Mary at Williamsburg in 1791.
-He married Ann Stratton Nivison Tazewell (1785-1858), and they had at least six daughters and two sons, although only four daughters would survive their mother.
+Tazewell was privately tutored by John Wickham; he later graduated from the College of William & Mary at Williamsburg in 1791.
+He married Ann Stratton Nivison Tazewell, and they had at least six daughters and two sons, although only four daughters would survive their mother.